-For example, you could have a hanging trash can, which mounts to the inside of a cabinet door (see to the left for an example), to get it out of the way.
+For example, you could have a hanging trash can, which mounts to the inside of a cabinet door (see above to the right for an example), to get it out of the way.

 Reminder: Don't forget about a trash can in your car too, which is discussed more in the Car Organization Challenge.